rikedyp/documentation/release-notes/docs/interoperability.md

 Any further glyphs that are introduced to Dyalog and are not already part of `⎕AV` will also have `⎕Uxxxx` representations in the Classic edition.

-Any workspace can be opened in either edition; the appropriate representation for the edition will automatically be applied.
+Any translateable workspace can be opened in either edition; the appropriate representation for the edition will automatically be applied.

 Classic edition: `⎕FIX`, Link, SALT, and Editor automatically translate Unicode glyphs as required.

 ### Component Files

 Component files have a Unicode property.
-When this is enabled, all characters will be written as Unicode data to the file.
+When this is enabled, all characters can written as Unicode data to the file.
 By default, the Unicode property is switched on by Unicode editions and off for Classic editions.
 This can be changed using the [`⎕FPROPS`](xxxLINKxxx) system function.

 When a Unicode edition writes to a component file that cannot contain Unicode data, character data is mapped using `⎕AVU`; it can, therefore, be read without problems by Classic editions.